30 Low-Maintenance Plants for Your Easiest Garden Ever

 7. Meadow Sage (Salvia pratensis)

 Hummingbirds, bees, and beginner gardeners love the color that meadow sage‘s long-blooming flowers bring to the garden.
 The long stalks are an easy way to add deep and vibrant violet hues to your landscape.
-Plus, this perennial handles full sun and holds up to neighborhood deer visiting with the munchies.
+This perennial handles full sun, and holds up to neighborhood deer visiting with the munchies.

 8. Peppermint (Mentha piperita)

-You may be familiar with the aromatic mint plant for its ability to repel mosquitoes and make good mojitos.
-But the lack of maintenance this plant requires to boot is as much a blessing as it is a curse: Peppermint plants‘ invasive roots grow so quickly that they can overtake your garden.
-Keep this fresh greenery potted in individual planters that transfer easily from the windowsill to patio to reap its benefits all year long.
+You may be familiar with the aromatic mint plant’s usefulness in both mojitos and repelling mosquitoes.
+But the lack of maintenance this plant requires to boot is as much a blessing as it is a curse: Peppermint plants’ invasive roots grow so quickly that they can overtake your garden.
+Keep this fresh greenery potted in containers that transfer easily from the windowsill to patio to reap its benefits all year long.

 9. Black-Eyed Susan (Rudbeckia hirta)

-Drought-tolerant and disease-resistant, the bright yellow flowers with big, brown-to-purple centers of the Black-Eyed Susan make easy additions to any garden.
+Drought-tolerant and disease-resistant, the bright yellow flowers with big, brown-to-purple centers of the Black-Eyed Susan are some of the easiest plants to take care of for outdoor gardens.
 And if their sunny color alone doesn’t make you smile, the butterflies they attract to your yard may do just that.
 But beware: The yellow-budded perennial also lures wildlife like rabbits and deer to your garden patch, so it’s best to place them near plants known to be repellents, like lavender and rosemary.

 10. Dusty Miller (Jacobaea maritima)